Batch vs. continuous powder mixing

 Batch mixing finds application across diverse manufacturing and processing industries to create products in specified amounts or groupings.
 Common examples of powdery products that are processed in batch mixers include pharmaceuticals, cosmetics, nutritional supplements, and baby formula.

-In powder processing, batch mixing systems have the following key advantages over continuous mixers:
+In powder/bulk processing, batch mixing systems have the following key advantages over continuous mixers:

-- Fine-tune the mixing process – Because every batch can be precisely adjusted, batch mixing is often preferred for products that must undergo strict quality testing, such as pharmaceutical powders.
-This flexibility also makes batch mixing ideal for powdery ingredients that are chemically sensitive and prone to changing over time.
+- Fine-tune the mixing process - Because each batch can be precisely adjusted, batch mixing is often preferred for products that must undergo stringent quality testing, such as pharmaceutical powders.
+This flexibility also makes batch mixing ideal for powdered ingredients that are chemically sensitive and tend to change over time.

-- Mix multiple formulations with the same equipment – From batch-to-batch, the same mixer can be used to blend any number of different ingredients and formulas.
-This can be particularly advantageous for mixing different flavors of the same product, such as muesli or cereal variations.
+- Mix multiple formulations with the same equipment - From batch to batch, the same mixer can be used to mix any number of different ingredients and formulations.
+This can be particularly beneficial when mixing different flavours of the same product, such as muesli or cereal variations.

-- Option of premixing – Batch mixers make it possible to first blend a portion of the ingredients before loading additional ingredients.
-In this way, batch mixers can perform multiple mixing processes, such as intensively deagglomerating additive ingredients before gently homogenizing them with the bulk material.
+- Pre-mixing capability - Batch mixers allow a portion of the ingredients to be blended first, before additional ingredients are added.
+In this way, batch mixers can perform multiple mixing operations, such as intensively deagglomerating additive ingredients before gently homogenising them with the bulk material.

-- Trace products back to a particular batch – After discharging, the mixed end-product can be labeled with a batch number.
-Batch mixing makes it easy to identify which products were mixed when, should follow-up later be necessary.
-Traceability makes batch mixing well suited for mixing pharmaceuticals or other highly regulated products where the documentation of batch integrity is crucial.
+- Traceability of products to a specific batch - After discharge, the final mixed product can be labelled with a batch number.
+Batch mixing makes it easy to identify which products have been mixed and when, should follow-up be required.
+Traceability makes batch blending well suited to blending pharmaceuticals or other highly regulated products where documentation of batch integrity is critical.

-- Ideal for plants with smaller capacities – Batch mixers generally have lower operational and installation costs than continuous mixers.
-This is especially true for facilities that don’t need to mix tremendous volumes of powder at rapid speeds.
+- Ideal for lower capacity facilities - Batch mixers generally have lower operating and installation costs than continuous mixers.
+This is particularly true for facilities that don't need to mix large volumes of powder at high speeds.

-Compared with continuous mixers, batch mixers have the following limitations and disadvantages:
+Compared to continuous mixers, batch mixers have the following limitations and disadvantages:

-- Down-time between batches – Pauses are inherent to batch mixing because only one stage of the production process can take place at a time.
-While one stage is in progress, all others must stand still.
+- Downtime between batches - Downtime is inherent in batch mixing because only one stage of the production process can take place at a time: Filling, mixing, discharging, cleaning.
+While one stage is in progress, all others must stop.

-- Labor intensive – Batch mixing involves several steps and changeovers, which can make the powder mixing process more hands-on than a continuous flow process would be.
+- Labour intensive - Batch mixing involves multiple steps and changeovers, which can make the powder mixing process more manual than a continuous flow process.

-- Increasing output means increasing mixer size – Generally speaking, to get a higher batch yield, you need a larger batch mixer.
-Smaller facilities may not have enough space for a batch mixer that is large enough to produce the desired kg/batch output.
+- Increasing output means increasing mixer size - In general, a larger batch mixer is required to achieve a higher batch yield.
+Smaller facilities may not have the space for a batch mixer large enough to produce the desired kg/hr output.

-- Not ideal for large scale, accelerated production environments – Because batch mixing processes are generally slower and more labor intensive than continuous flow processes, they may not be efficient enough for applications that require rapid manufacturing.
+- Not ideal for large scale production of base row material - as batch mixing processes are generally slower and more labour intensive than continuous flow processes.

-While batch mixing may be limited in these ways, innovations in powder processing and large batch technology have made tremendous strides to improve cycle times and efficiency.
+While batch mixing may be limited in these ways, innovations in powder processing and large batch technology have made tremendous strides in improving cycle times and efficiency.
+Two important innovations are: KoneSlid® blender and Gyraton® blender.
+A SpherHelics® blender is also mentioned.

 ComDisc®, a proprietary technology from amixon®, enables batch mixers to be rapidly discharged with a product yield of up to 99.997%.
 Furthermore, amixon® batch mixers are designed with large inspection doors that give ergonomic access to the mixing chamber, cutting down on cleaning and drying time between batches.